colevoss/trala-system-design/MONTH_ONE.md

 Gets a full post for a specific service.

+### GraphQL

+I do not believe GraphQL would be a good API interface for the Aggregator service.
+Given the broad range of data models provided by each social media provider, the value of GQL's type safe schema would be diminished, or, at the very least, overly complicated.

 ## Auth

 For the initial design of this system, Authentication to the various Social Media integrations should